The Best Headlamps Reviewed

 Close proximity mode – The close proximity mode, disperses the light right away once it escapes the headlamp.
 This provides you a good look at the close objects around you and a good close proximity lighting.
 The light beam is very narrow, but seeing something in the distance is nearly impossible.
 The close proximity light has one very important advantage and that is the battery life of the headlamp.
 Since the brightness is reduced, the battery life is extended.
 It is convenient to be used for setting up a campsite in the dark or if you just want to check things out.
 The close proximity light is also less irritating to your camp friends since you won’t be blinding them every time you accidentally point the headlamp in them.

-Red light – A red light is also based on the LED technology.
+Red light – A red light is also based on LED technology.
 The only difference is that because of its color, its brightness is significantly reduced; still, you are able to see everything you need relatively good.
 Even though this is not the brightest light, in some outdoor sports this is the most preferred option.
 Hunters, for instance, are using these lights in order to camouflage their existence while allowing themselves to see in the dark.
 This is done thanks to the fact that animals are not able to see the red lights, so they remain undetected.
 The battery life is also much better than any other lights on the market.
 So, if you only need a headlamp for emergencies or just in case situations, this is the choice to go for!

-Rechargeable lights – rechargeable lights are the clear choice to go when you are planning on spending more than few days in nature.
+Rechargeable lights – rechargeable lights are the clear choice to go when you are planning on spending more than a few days in nature.
 Batteries are creating waste that also creates a dead weight that you are going to have to carry home in your backpack.
 However, with the rechargeable lights, you will only have those one pair of batteries that you are going to use for a long time on many trips to come.
 Although there might be a return on investment if you buy rechargeable batteries or a year worth of alkaline ones, having to give that sum of money at once is not an easy task.
 For this reason, many hikers, backpackers, and campers prefer using the regular ones until the rechargeable battery manufacturers don’t lower the price a bit or maybe even more.

-Q: Should you get a headlamp for your kid as well?
+q: Should you get a headlamp for your kid as well?

 Kids like everything that shines and is bright, there are no surprises here.
 However, whether your kid would wonder if you give him a lamp is a question many parents ask themselves.
 The truth is, after discussing the subject with some mothers that decided their kid should have one, they advise you to go for it.
 They are not likely to wander off since most kids have a natural fear from the dark.
 Another reason you should approve this “toy” for them is that kids are sloppy.
 If they aren’t careful enough when the weather is bright outside, why expect them to react well to the darkness.